minoritynarratives/philippine_periodicals/README.md

 were excised from the raw files, while diacritics were removed from the English and Filipino subcorpora.
 Parts of this collection can be found on https://repository.mainlib.upd.edu.ph/.

+It also contains a combined stopwords list sourced from https://algs4.cs.princeton.edu/35applications/stopwords.txt (English),  https://github.com/stopwords-iso/stopwords-tl/commit/39b8f37a571bfe76bf0f7bd22f19f91b4af76699 (Tagalog), (https://raw.githubusercontent.com/stopwords-iso/stopwords-es/master/stopwords-es.txt) (Spanish - both with and without diacritics for words shared between Spanish, English and Tagalog), a combined lemma list for the minority narratives project based on the Spanish lemma list in https://www.laurenceanthony.net/software/antconc/, and Gephi visualizations for Spanish and English for the target minorities in the corpus.

 The files are listed below, followed by their language (English/Filipino/Spanish) and time period (SCP = Spanish Colonial Period (1877-10 December 1898);
 ACP = American Colonial Period (11 December 1898 - July 4 1946);
 IP = Independence Period(July 5 1946-1973)).